How to Visit Memorium Nuremberg Trials

 Where to Go Next

-We headed from Memorium Nuremberg Trials to our hotel on Frauentorgraben Street, and after we checked in, we headed to the city center.
+We headed from Memorium Nuremberg Trials to our hotel - Park Inn by Radisson Nurnberg - on Frauentorgraben Street, and after we checked in, we headed to the city center.

 Our favorite stops were the Imperial Castle of Nuremberg, the Germanisches Nationalmuseum, and the whole Altstadt area around Pegnitz River.